michaelfaulkner/xy-type-models/README.md

 ## Installation

 To install xy-type-models, clone this repository, navigate to the top xy-type-models directory and run `make`.
-The `make` command creates the Fortran executables, and stores them in a new directory called `executables`.
+The `make` command creates the eight Fortran executables, and stores them in a new directory called `executables`.
 The Fortran executables simulate the Markov processes.
 Their corresponding source code is contained in the [`src`](src) directory.

 The code that analyses the resultant samples (i.e., that contained in the [`output`](output) directory) was written in Python and depends on [`numpy`](https://numpy.org).
 Some of it also depends on [`matplotlib`](https://matplotlib.org),